pchemguy/spec-kit/templates/capabilities/capabilities.md

 ### Validation

-The LLM MUST validate the candidate capability set and extracted NFFF aspect classification using the **Validation Algorithm**.
+The LLM MUST validate the candidate capability set and NFFF aspect classification against the declarative rules defined in this module.

-If the Validation Algorithm detects any failure, the LLM MUST:
+Validation MUST proceed in the following order.
+If any validation step fails, the LLM MUST:

-1. apply the applicable Revision Strategy;
+1. apply the correction defined for that step;
-2. revise the capability set;
+2. revise only the affected capability, capability boundary, signal association, or NFFF table entry where possible;
-3. restart validation from Step 1.

-The LLM MUST return only an output where:

-- no validation failures remain;
-- all Boundary Decisions are `Keep`;
-- `Result` is `VALID`.

----

-#### Validation Algorithm

-The LLM MUST validate the capability set using the following ordered procedure.

-Validation MUST proceed step-by-step.
-If any step fails, the LLM MUST:

-1. record the failure;
-2. classify it according to the defined **Failure Types**;
-3. revise the capability set;
+3. preserve unaffected valid decisions;
 4. restart validation from Step 1.

-The LLM MUST NOT skip steps or continue after a failure without revision.
+The LLM MUST return only an output where all validation steps pass.

 ---

-##### Step 1 — Signal Grounding Validation
+#### Step 1 — Signal Grounding and Traceability

-Verify that every capability is grounded in capability signals.

-Checks:
+Check that:

-- Every capability is supported by ≥1 capability signal.
+- every capability is supported by one or more capability signals;
+- every `Extracted Keywords` field contains one or more capability signals;
-- Every explicit or strongly implied capability signal is represented by ≥1 capability.
+- every explicit or strongly implied capability signal is represented by the final capability set;

-Failure Types:
+- capability signal associations remain semantically consistent with the final capability names, classifications, and scope boundaries;

-- `UNSUPPORTED_CAPABILITY` — capability has no signal support.
+- capability signal usage and interpretation remain consistent across the report.

-- `UNMAPPED_SIGNAL` — signal not represented in any capability.
+If validation fails:

+- remove or revise any capability that is not supported by capability signals;
+- associate unmapped capability signals with the most appropriate existing capability when this preserves cohesion;
+- introduce a new capability only when an unmapped signal represents a distinct user-recognizable capability that cannot be coherently absorbed;
+- update stale or inconsistent signal associations to match the revised capability definition and scope.

 ---

-##### Step 2 — Capability Model Classification Validation
+#### Step 2 — Capability Model Classification

-Verify correct and exclusive classification.

-Checks:
+Check that:

-- Every capability is assigned to exactly one category:
+- every capability is assigned exactly one Capability Model class;
-    - Core User Capability;
-    - Supporting Functional Capability;
-    - NFFF Aspect.
-- No capability mixes category semantics.
+- no capability mixes Core User Capability, Supporting Functional Capability, or NFFF Aspect semantics;

-Failure Types:

-- `MULTI_CATEGORY_CAPABILITY`
-- `UNCLASSIFIED_CAPABILITY`
-- `CATEGORY_CONTAMINATION`
+- each classification reflects the capability’s dominant semantic role.

+If validation fails:

+- assign any unclassified capability to the correct class;
+- split any mixed capability into separate category-consistent capabilities;
+- revise any contaminated scope boundary so that each capability reflects one dominant semantic role.

 ---

-##### Step 3 — Core User Capability Integrity
+#### Step 3 — Core User Capability Integrity

-Verify that core intent is correctly isolated.

-Checks:
+Check that:

-- At least one capability represents each identified Core User Capability.
+- each identified Core User Capability is represented by one or more dedicated capabilities;
-- No capability classified as Core User Capability is subsumed by or includes:
+- no Core User Capability is obscured by solution form, interaction model, technology, access mode, delivery context, or supporting logic;
-    - solution form;
-    - interaction model;
-    - technology;
-    - access mode;
-    - delivery context;
-    - supporting functional logic;
-    - NFFF aspects.

-Failure Types:

-- `MISSING_CORE_CAPABILITY`
-- `CORE_SUBSUMED`
-- `CORE_CONTAMINATION`
+- no Core User Capability absorbs Supporting Functional Capability or NFFF Aspect semantics.

+If validation fails:

+- introduce or revise a dedicated Core User Capability grounded in capability signals;
+- extract supporting logic, form-factor concerns, access concerns, or delivery concerns into separate capabilities when required;
+- revise the Core User Capability name and scope boundary around primary user intent.

 ---

-##### Step 4 — NFFF Classification and Promotion Validation
+#### Step 4 — NFFF Aspect Classification and Promotion

-Verify NFFF handling.

-Checks:
+Check that:

-- Every identified NFFF aspect appears exactly once in the classification table.
+- every explicit or strongly implied NFFF aspect or alternative appears exactly once in the NFFF classification table;
-- Every table row corresponds to an NFFF aspect capability grounded in ≥1 capability signal.
+- every NFFF table row is grounded in capability signals;
-- Every promotable NFFF aspect is represented by exactly one capability.
+- every promotable NFFF aspect is represented by a dedicated NFFF capability;
+- no promoted NFFF Aspect is embedded inside a Core User Capability or Supporting Functional Capability;
+- the table contains the required `None identified` row when no NFFF aspects are identified.

+If validation fails:

+- add missing NFFF aspects or alternatives to the classification table;
+- remove unsupported NFFF table rows;
+- consolidate duplicated NFFF rows;
+- promote qualifying NFFF aspects into dedicated capabilities;
-- No promoted NFFF aspect is embedded in non-NFFF capabilities.
+- extract embedded promoted NFFF aspects from non-NFFF capabilities.

-Failure Types:

-- `NFFF_MISSING`
-- `NFFF_DUPLICATED`
-- `NFFF_UNGROUNDED`
-- `NFFF_NOT_PROMOTED`
-- `NFFF_EMBEDDED`

 ---

-##### Step 5 — Capability Construction Integrity
+#### Step 5 — Capability Construction Integrity

-Verify structural validity of capabilities.

-Checks:

-- No capability represents only:
-    - an implementation mechanism;
-    - a task;
-    - a processing step.
-- Every capability has:
-    - one user-recognizable purpose;
+Check that:

+- every capability represents a user-recognizable capability area, not an implementation mechanism, internal component, task, processing step, validation scenario, or low-level action;
-    - one dominant user intent;
+- every capability has one dominant user intent;
-    - a coherent scope boundary.
+- every capability has a concise user-facing name;

-Failure Types:

-- `INVALID_CAPABILITY_TYPE`
-- `NO_USER_INTENT`
-- `INVALID_SCOPE_SIGNAL`
+- every `Scope boundary` is brief, boundary-oriented, and non-procedural.

+If validation fails:

+- remove or revise invalid capabilities into user-recognizable capability areas;
+- rewrite names around end-user value or functional intent;
+- rewrite scope boundaries to clarify inclusion boundaries without enumerating behaviors or implementation steps.

 ---

-##### Step 6 — Splitting Validation
+#### Step 6 — Splitting and Grouping

-Verify that no capability is overloaded.

-Checks:

-- No capability contains candidate fragments that:
-    - serve different user-recognizable purposes;
+Check that:

-    - imply materially different user intents;
+- no capability combines materially different user intents, mental models, access paths, runtime contexts, expertise levels, or usage patterns;
-    - imply materially different access, environment, or runtime expectations.

-Failure Types:

-- `SHOULD_SPLIT`
+- no pair of capabilities is artificially separated when they serve the same user-recognizable purpose and share the same access, environment, and runtime expectations;
+- every capability is cohesive, non-redundant, and category-consistent.

+If validation fails:

+- split overloaded capabilities along the material difference that caused the failure;
+- merge artificially separated capabilities when doing so preserves category consistency and user-recognizable cohesion;
+- revise overlapping scope boundaries to eliminate redundancy or ambiguity;
+- preserve all valid capability signals during any split or merge.

 ---

-##### Step 7 — Grouping Validation

-Verify that no capabilities are artificially separated.

-Checks:

-- No pair of capabilities exists such that both:
-    - serve the same user-recognizable purpose;
-    - share the same user intent;
-    - share the same access, environment, and runtime expectations.

-Failure Types:

-- `SHOULD_MERGE`

----

-##### Step 8 — Boundary Consistency Validation

-Verify global boundary integrity.

-Checks:

-- No capability scopes overlap.
-- All capabilities are:
-    - category-consistent;
-    - semantically cohesive;
-    - non-redundant.

-Failure Types:

-- `OVERLAPPING_CAPABILITIES`
-- `REDUNDANT_CAPABILITIES`
-- `INCOHERENT_BOUNDARY`

----

-##### Step 9 — Boundary Decision Validation

-For each capability, assign a Boundary Decision:

-- `Keep`
-- `Split`
-- `Merge`
-- `Revise`

-Checks:

-- `Keep` is valid only if:
-    - no `SHOULD_SPLIT` condition applies;
-    - no `SHOULD_MERGE` condition applies;
-    - no structural failures apply.

-Failure Types:

-- `INVALID_KEEP_DECISION`

----

-#### Revision Strategies

-When a validation failure is detected, the LLM MUST apply the corresponding revision strategy.

-Revisions MUST:

-- be minimal and localized;
-- preserve unaffected capabilities;
-- maintain consistency with capability signals;
-- NOT introduce new unsupported capabilities.

-After applying a revision, the LLM MUST restart the **Validation Algorithm** from Step 1.

----

-##### Failure Type → Revision Strategy

-###### Signal Grounding

-- `UNSUPPORTED_CAPABILITY`
-    → Remove the capability OR replace it with one derived from valid capability signals.
-- `UNMAPPED_SIGNAL`
-    → Introduce a new capability candidate OR extend an existing capability to cover the signal.

----

-###### Classification

-- `UNCLASSIFIED_CAPABILITY`
-    → Assign the capability to exactly one Capability Model category based on dominant semantics.
-- `MULTI_CATEGORY_CAPABILITY`
-    → Split the capability into separate capabilities, each with a single category.
-- `CATEGORY_CONTAMINATION`
-    → Remove or extract conflicting semantics into separate capabilities.

----

-###### Core Capability Integrity

-- `MISSING_CORE_CAPABILITY`
-    → Introduce a dedicated Core User Capability derived from relevant capability signals.
-- `CORE_SUBSUMED`
-    → Extract the core user intent into a separate Core User Capability.
-- `CORE_CONTAMINATION`
-    → Remove non-core elements (form, access, NFFF, supporting logic) from the Core capability.

----

-###### NFFF Handling

-- `NFFF_MISSING`
-    → Add the missing NFFF aspect to the classification table.
-- `NFFF_DUPLICATED`
-    → Consolidate duplicate rows into a single entry.
-- `NFFF_UNGROUNDED`
-    → Remove the NFFF aspect OR replace it with one supported by capability signals.
-- `NFFF_NOT_PROMOTED`
-    → Introduce a dedicated capability for the NFFF aspect.
-- `NFFF_EMBEDDED`
-    → Extract the NFFF aspect into a separate capability.

----

-###### Capability Construction

-- `INVALID_CAPABILITY_TYPE`
-    → Replace the capability with a user-recognizable capability OR remove it.
-- `NO_USER_INTENT`
-    → Redefine the capability around a clear user-recognizable purpose.
-- `INVALID_SCOPE_SIGNAL`
-    → Rewrite the scope boundary to be boundary-oriented and non-procedural.

----

-###### Splitting

-- `SHOULD_SPLIT`
-    → Divide the capability into multiple capabilities based on:
-    - user intent;
-    - access/environment differences;
-    - mental model separation.

----

-###### Grouping

-- `SHOULD_MERGE`
-    → Merge the capabilities into a single capability that:
-    - represents a unified user-recognizable purpose;
-    - preserves all valid capability signals.

----

-###### Boundary Consistency

-- `OVERLAPPING_CAPABILITIES`
-    → Adjust scope boundaries OR split capabilities to eliminate overlap.
-- `REDUNDANT_CAPABILITIES`
-    → Merge or remove duplicate capabilities.
-- `INCOHERENT_BOUNDARY`
-    → Re-scope or split capabilities to restore cohesion.

----

-###### Boundary Decision

-- `INVALID_KEEP_DECISION`
-    → Replace `Keep` with the correct action (`Split`, `Merge`, or `Revise`) and apply the corresponding revision.

----

-##### Revision Priority Rules

-When multiple validation failures are present, the LLM MUST resolve them in the following strict priority order:

-1. **Signal Grounding**
-    Resolve:
-    - `UNSUPPORTED_CAPABILITY`
-    - `UNMAPPED_SIGNAL`
-2. **Capability Model Classification**
-    Resolve:
-    - `UNCLASSIFIED_CAPABILITY`
-    - `MULTI_CATEGORY_CAPABILITY`
-    - `CATEGORY_CONTAMINATION`
-3. **Core User Capability Integrity**
-    Resolve:
-    - `MISSING_CORE_CAPABILITY`
-    - `CORE_SUBSUMED`
-    - `CORE_CONTAMINATION`
-4. **NFFF Classification and Promotion**
-    Resolve:
-    - `NFFF_MISSING`
-    - `NFFF_DUPLICATED`
-    - `NFFF_UNGROUNDED`
-    - `NFFF_NOT_PROMOTED`
-    - `NFFF_EMBEDDED`
-5. **Capability Construction Integrity**
-    Resolve:
-    - `INVALID_CAPABILITY_TYPE`
-    - `NO_USER_INTENT`
-    - `INVALID_SCOPE_SIGNAL`
-6. **Splitting and Grouping**
-    Resolve:
-    - `SHOULD_SPLIT`
-    - `SHOULD_MERGE`
-7. **Boundary Consistency**
-    Resolve:
-    - `OVERLAPPING_CAPABILITIES`
-    - `REDUNDANT_CAPABILITIES`
-    - `INCOHERENT_BOUNDARY`
-8. **Boundary Decision**
-    Resolve:
-    - `INVALID_KEEP_DECISION`

----

-###### Priority Enforcement Rules

-The LLM MUST:

-- resolve all failures at the current priority level before proceeding to the next level;
-- restart the **Validation Algorithm** after applying any revision;
-- NOT attempt to resolve lower-priority failures before higher-priority failures are cleared.

----

-###### Rationale (Non-Normative)

-Higher-priority failures affect the validity of lower-level reasoning:

-- incorrect grounding invalidates classification;
-- incorrect classification invalidates grouping;
-- incorrect grouping invalidates boundary evaluation.

-Therefore, resolving failures out of order produces unstable or incorrect capability sets.
+#### Step 7 — Final Validity Check

+Check that:

+- all capabilities satisfy the Capability Model;
+- all promoted NFFF aspects are represented correctly;
+- all capability boundaries are cohesive and non-overlapping;
+- all signal associations remain valid after the final revision;
+- the final report conforms exactly to the Report Template.

+If validation fails:

+- apply the smallest correction needed;
+- restart validation from Step 1.

+Validation is complete only when all validation steps pass.

 ---